 U.S. Tax Information for International Students

-The Tax Filing Deadline for the previous year is always April 15th of the current year.
-It is every student's responsibility to understand and comply with U.S. tax regulations in a timely manner.
-Glavin Office staff CANNOT advise you on tax issues but we have made some tax resources available on this page.
+You are responsible for understanding and complying with U.S. tax regulations in a timely manner.
+The Glavin Office staff CANNOT advise you on tax issues but we have made some tax resources available to you.

 STATE TAX FILING

 Preparing a state tax return is an additional step AFTER you file your federal tax return.
 For help with your Massachusetts state income tax return, visit www.mass.gov/dor.
 If you have resided in another state during the tax year, you may need to file your taxes with that state, along with Massachusetts.

 Sprintax has tax professionals available 24 hours a day to assist Babson's international student and scholars.
 ALL TAX QUESTIONS should go through Sprintax.
 Glavin Office staff are not knowledgeable about U.S. tax law/regulations.

 Note: If you prefer not to use Sprintax, you may wish to contact a non-immigrant tax specialist (pdf) » for guidance.